cavtools/cav/README.md

 # Cav

-Cav is a collection of powerful primitives for building full-stack web apps with [Deno](https://deno.land).
+Cav is a collection of powerful functions for building full-stack web apps with [Deno](https://deno.land).

 **Status:** Ready to play with, but not ready for production.